kchmck/vim-coffee-script/readme.md

 ### Customizing

+These customizations can be enabled or disabled by adding the relevant `let` statement to your `~/.vimrc`.

-#### Compile the current file on write/save
+#### Compile the current file on save

-If you are using the NodeJS version of CoffeeScript, with the `coffee` command in your `$PATH`, you can enable auto-compiling on file write/save like so:
+To compile the current file at each save, set:

     let coffee_compile_on_save = 1

-This will compile the CoffeeScript to JavaScript.
-For example, `/Users/brian/ZOMG.coffee` will compile to `/Users/brian/ZOMG.js`.
+This just calls `coffee -c` on the file, so make sure `coffee` is in your `$PATH`.
+Currently, no compiler output or errors are shown.

-#### Disable trailing whitespace error highlighting
+#### Disable trailing whitespace error

-If having trailing whitespace highlighted as an error is a bit much, the following line can be added to your `~/.vimrc` to disable it:
+Trailing whitespace is highlighted as an error by default.
+This can be disabled
+with:

     let coffee_no_trailing_space_error = 1

-#### Disable trailing semicolon error highlighting
+#### Disable trailing semicolon error

-Likewise for the highlighting of trailing semicolons:
+Trailing semicolons are also considered an error.
+This can be disabled with:

     let coffee_no_trailing_semicolon_error = 1

-#### Disable future/reserved words error highlighting
+#### Disable reserved words error

-The same for reserved words:
+Reserved words such as `function` and `var` are highlighted an error in contexts disallowed by CoffeeScript.
+This can be disabled with:

     let coffee_no_reserved_words_error = 1